Internal Network Penetration Testing

 Health Care – Raxis accessed systems using info from an unprotected file drive - While mapping out the internal network, the Raxis team discovered an interesting device in a lightly used subnet.
 Looking more closely, our testers found that it held an unsecured backup of the company’s main shared file drive.
 The team reviewed it carefully and realized that it not only contained information about critical internal systems and administrative interfaces, but it also included a spreadsheet with credentials for these critical systems as well.

-Energy Production – Raxis accessed a nuclear reactor using default credentials - In one instance, Raxis even found a small nuclear reactor embedded behind a telnet service . . . and it used default credentials.
+Energy Production – Raxis accessed a nuclear reactor using default credentials – In one instance, Raxis even found a nuclear reactor controlled by an embedded device using a telnet service . . . and it used default credentials.
 Raxis backed away slowly from this one and alerted the customer immediately.
 Many systems have defaults that leave services such as telnet enabled, and such services often have default credentials enabled as well.
 With so many systems in place on most internal networks, these issues can be easy to miss.

 Can I include PCI segmentation testing with an internal network penetration test?